Tanya DePass: I Need Diverse Games

 In 2014, DePass used the hashtag #INeedDiverseGames while responding to a statement from Ubisoft claiming that it would not be feasible to animate female characters for the upcoming Assassin's Creed game.
 DePass has said she is "sick of games where I don't get to be the hero".
 Despite pre-dating the controversy, the hashtag became particularly popular during the Gamergate harassment campaign, when it was one of several used in anti-Gamergate tweets.
 Tweets using the hashtag were primarily those sharing positive messages about a desire for increased diversity and broader representation in video games.

 DePass founded a non-profit using the name I Need Diverse Games in August 2016.
-The organization, based in Chicago, aims to support visibility and access for underrepresented people within the video games industry, and is funded through Patreon and fundraising campaigns.
-One of the organization's initiatives is to provide financial support and passes to video game conferences such as the Game Developers Conference.
-As of 2020, I Need Diverse Games was sending about two dozen people to the Game Developers Conference each year.
-The organization also runs seminars on diversity at other games industry events, and highlights the work of underrepresented people.
+The organization, based in Chicago, aimed to support visibility and access for underrepresented people within the video games industry, and was funded through Patreon and fundraising campaigns.
+One of the organization's initiatives was to provide financial support and passes to video game conferences such as the Game Developers Conference.
+In 2020, I Need Diverse Games ceased its scholarship program after the pandemic.
+The organization also ran seminars on diversity at other games industry events, and highlighted the work of underrepresented people.The foundation lost its charity status, its website shut down, and ceased donations in 2024.

 Web series

-DePass plays Dungeons & Dragons in the Rivals of Waterdeep actual play livestream, which features a cast of people of color.
-The show began in 2018 in Chicago as an official Wizards of the Coast production, broadcast on the official Dungeons & Dragons Twitch channel.
-She is also the creative director of the Cortex actual play series Into the Mother Lands.
-In 2021, DePass became a player in The Black Dice Society, a Ravenloft themed Dungeons & Dragons actual play show on the official Wizards of the Coast channels.
+DePass was a member of the Dungeons & Dragons Rivals of Waterdeep actual play livestream, which features a cast of people of color.
+The show began in 2018 in Chicago as an official Wizards of the Coast production, broadcast on the official Dungeons & Dragons Twitch channel and concluded in 2023.
+In 2021, DePass was a player in The Black Dice Society, a Ravenloft themed Dungeons & Dragons actual play show on the official Wizards of the Coast channels.
+She was also the creative director of the Cortex actual play series Into the Mother Lands.
+Based on the series, DePass funded Into the Mother Lands - An Original Afrofuturist TTRPG on Kickstarter in 2021, raising $360,606, with a projected release in September 2022.
+As of January 2025, the project is still in development.